icleal/Sparced-intro/README.md

-How is the sparced model laid out <h6> The design is hierarchical.
+# How is the sparced model laid out
+The design is hierarchical.
 It is a large model made of many smaller models, one from many.
 This allows for incremental improvements, until the model is as comprehensive as it needs to be.
+Part of your job will be to add new bits on to the model.

 # How to run the SPARCED model on docker
 After all the prerequesites have been complete you are finally ready to run the sparced model.
 When that time click [this](https://youtu.be/TpziboQm0qs) link.